RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 **Problem solved:** Provide executive-level overview of security posture at a glance, showing key performance indicators for the security operations team.

+### Executive-Level Dashboard Ideas

+These visualizations focus on business value, ROI, and communicating security effectiveness to leadership:

+#### 8. Attack Surface Reduction Trend & Summary
+**Visualization:** Combined dashboard showing trend line of attack surface reduction over time, plus summary cards for key metrics: exposed endpoints eliminated, vulnerabilities patched, unnecessary services disabled, access points hardened

+**Problem solved:** Executives need to see that security investments are actively reducing organizational risk exposure.
+This visualization tells a complete story: not just what threats were blocked, but how the organization's overall attack surface is shrinking through proactive security measures.
+Shows both current security posture (summary metrics) and trajectory of improvement (trend), validating that security spending delivers measurable, sustained business value.

+#### 9. Cost Avoidance / ROI Metrics
+**Visualization:** Dollar value cards showing "Potential Breach Costs Avoided" or "ROI on Security Investment"

+**Problem solved:** CFOs and executives need to justify security spending.
+This quantifies the financial impact of prevented breaches based on industry average breach costs.

+#### 10. Compliance Status Dashboard
+**Visualization:** Status indicators for compliance frameworks (SOC 2, ISO 27001, GDPR, HIPAA) with percentage completion

+**Problem solved:** For regulated industries, executives need immediate visibility into compliance status to avoid penalties and maintain certifications.
+Shows security as a business enabler, not just cost center.

+#### 11. Mean Time to Detect & Respond (MTTD/MTTR)
+**Visualization:** Trend chart showing improving response times, with industry benchmark comparison

+**Problem solved:** Demonstrates operational excellence and efficiency improvements.
+Faster response times mean less potential damage from attacks, which translates to lower business risk.

 ## Minimum Requirements

 You must complete all of these to be considered for the position:

 ### Database Layer

-- Design and implement a database schema for security events/threat data
+- Design and implement a database schema for data displayed in dashboard
-- Schema should support: events, threats, severity levels, timestamps, affected systems, etc.
-- Use enums/constraints for fields like `event_type`, `severity`, `status`
 - We've provided 5 sample records to get you started (see `database/init/02-security-data.sql`)
-- Feel free to add more records if you want richer visualizations
+- Feel free to change based on the features you chose to develop
-- **IMPORTANT:** If you add new SQL initialization scripts, document them in the [README.md](README.md) database section
+- **IMPORTANT:** If you add new SQL initialization scripts, document them in the [README.md](README.md) database section so your project can be setup correctly by another engineer

 ### Backend Layer

 **Choose Node.js OR Go (or implement both for bonus points!)**

 - **TypeScript is REQUIRED for Node.js implementation**
-- Create RESTful API endpoints to fetch security event data
+- Create RESTful API endpoints to fetch data
-- Implement filtering and/or sorting capabilities
 - Return properly structured JSON responses
 - Follow REST best practices

 ### Frontend Layer

 - **TypeScript is REQUIRED for React implementation**
-- Install and use a modern UI library:
+- Install and use a modern UI library at your discretion:
   - **Tailwind CSS** (utility-first, highly customizable)
   - **Material-UI (MUI)** (comprehensive component library)
   - Or another library of your choice
 - Create a cybersecurity-themed dashboard with professional styling
-- Display security events in a table or list with sorting/filtering capabilities
-- Include **at least one data visualization** (chart/graph) showing threat trends
+- Include **at least one data visualization** (chart/graph) showing data from the db
-- Make it responsive and visually polished
+- Bonus: Make it responsive down to 1366 X 768, minimum is 1080P
-- Focus on good UX (loading states, error handling, etc.)
+- Bonus: Focus on good UX (loading states, error handling, etc.)

 ### Documentation & Setup Instructions